 Theobald came to Temple after a successful faculty and administrative career at Indiana University, where he was named senior vice president in 2007.
 Previously, he served as senior vice provost at that university’s flagship campus in Bloomington and directed a university research center that assisted five state governments in designing K–12 funding systems.

-A native of Peoria, Illinois, Theobald had planned to enter an electrician’s apprenticeship after high school.
-However, donors to Trinity College in Connecticut made it possible for him to attend college and Theobald earned a bachelor’s degree there in 1978.
-He also earned a doctoral degree in educational finance in 1988.
+A native of Peoria, Illinois, Theobald planned to enter an electrician’s apprenticeship after high school.
+But donors to Trinity College in Connecticut made it possible for him to pursue higher education; Theobald earned a bachelor’s degree there in 1978.
+He also earned a doctoral degree in educational finance from the University of Washington in 1988.

 Theobald and his wife, Sheona Mackenzie, have three adult children: Roddy, Kinnear and Mattie.
 In his inaugural address in October 2013, Theobald said the college education he received “has carried me every day since.

 “More importantly, it put my children on paths to pursue their dreams as university professors, physicians, and wherever else their talents and desires lead them,” he added.
 “That is the impact of a college education.”